blackboxnlp/2020/index.md

 BlackboxNLP 2020 is the third BlackboxNLP workshop.
 The programme and proceedings of the previous editions, which were held at EMNLP 2018 and ACL 2019, can be found [here](https://blackboxnlp.github.io/2018/) and [here](https://blackboxnlp.github.io/2019/).

+The call for papers text is available [here](http://blackboxnlp.github.io/cfp).

 ## Organizers

 ### Afra Alishahi